Plant Growth and Light: What You Need to Know about Color, Intensity, and Duration

 - Natural Light: Direct sunlight indoors is critical for optimal plant development and improving our living environment.

-Common Mistakes to Avoid when Using Artificial Lighting:
+Common Mistakes to Avoid when Using Artificial Lighting

 When it comes to artificial lighting, some avoidable mistakes can greatly improve your home’s lighting.